 Native American Law Moot Court Competition (up to 2 credits)

-Each year, the University of Tulsa College of Law sends at least one, and usually two, teams to represent the school at the annual National NALSA Moot Court Competition.
-The students chosen for the national teams may earn up to 2 credit hours for their participation.
+Each year, The University of Tulsa College of Law sends at least one, and usually two, teams to represent the school at the annual National NALSA Moot Court Competition.
+The students chosen for the national teams may earn up to two credit hours for their participation.

 Related Law Courses: